Life Insurance for Children: To Buy or Not to Buy? (Parent Guide)

 The distinction lies in the fact that with child life insurance, the policyholder is the minor themselves, rather than their parents.

-There are three commonly available options for life insurance for children:
+There are 3 common options for life insurance for children:

 Parents will usually get life insurance for their children to:

-While life insurance is generally a good idea for many Canadians, policies for your kids likely aren’t the best way to build financial security for your family or dependents.
+While life insurance is usually a good idea for many Canadians, policies for your kids likely aren’t the best way to build financial security for your family or dependents.

 The first step to securing your child’s financial future is getting your own life insurance policy.